About us

 The University of Glasgow

-As the home of the DiveIn CDT, the University of Glasgow has an extensive track record for their work in equity diversity and inclusion and interdisciplinary research.
+As the home of DiveIn, the University of Glasgow has an extensive track record for their work in equity diversity and inclusion and interdisciplinary research.

 These programmes have contributed to the University of Glasgow being a safe and welcoming space to study and have demonstrated that communities can be built across scientific subjects.
 The University of Glasgow is therefore the ideal place to first translate these learnings into a pioneering CDT.